Blake Kessel

-Blake Kessel (born April 13, 1989) is an American retired professional ice hockey defenseman who most recently was coaching Ironbound Elite 16U Premier in the USA Hockey Women's 16U AA.
+Blake Kessel (born April 13, 1989) is an American former professional ice hockey defenseman who most recently was coaching Ironbound Elite 16U Premier in the USA Hockey Women's 16U AA.
 He most recently played for the Orlando Solar Bears in the ECHL.
 He was selected by the New York Islanders in the 6th round (166th overall) of the 2007 NHL Entry Draft.

-Early life

-Kessel was born to Phil and Kathy Kessel in Madison, Wisconsin.
-He attended the University of New Hampshire and majored in sports studies.
-Blake comes from a long line of professional athletes.
-His brother, Phil Kessel, plays for the Vegas Golden Knights of the National Hockey League (NHL), his sister Amanda Kessel plays for the United States women's national ice hockey team, and his father played football for the Washington Redskins of the National Football League and the Calgary Stampeders of the Canadian Football League.
-As well, his cousin, David Moss, previously played in the NHL for the Arizona Coyotes and the Calgary Flames.